-This Remuneration Policy replaces the Remuneration Policy for Chr.
-Hansen Holding A/S adopted at the Annual General Meeting held November 28, 2017 and the Overall guidelines for incentive-based remuneration for Chr.
+This Remuneration Policy of November 24, 2021 replaces amends and restates the Remuneration Policy for Chr.
+Hansen Holding A/S adopted at the Annual General Meeting held November 278, 20197 and the Overall guidelines for incentive based remuneration for Chr.
 Hansen Holding A/S' management adopted at the Annual General Meeting held November 26, 2015.